aayushstarr/Web-Scraping-of-Result-using-python/README.md

 #### Advantage:
-* For achieving the above task manually, it will take a minimum of 5 minutes for **_each USN_**, but our program can complete the entire task of fetching **_all USN_** in just 5 minutes or a little more.
+* Helps the user to avoid doing boring stuffs by automating the work.

-* Saving the time of organization by automating the boring stuffs with python.
+* Saving the time of organization.